 - BIG: Synthesize (re-connecting individual parts into the dynamic whole through rapid, repeated reading).

 I’ve designed this “tree” of web pages under Mining God’s Word with your self-learning in mind, either alone or preferably in a group.
 The cascading sub-webpages offer a number of ways for you to go, depending on your desire.
 This flexibility helps you learn how you learn best, chasing down what stirred you the most.

-At the bottom of each page, I offer a hyperlink to a PDF of the page if you want to reflect more on it.
-Here is a PDF of much of this page.
+- At the bottom of each page, I normally offer a hyperlink to a free PDF of the current webpage if you want to reflect more on it.
+Here is a free PDF of much of this page.

-I also embed hyperlinks to PDF’s on specific topics.
-For me, these are important at some time for a deeper dive, but I don’t want to break the flow of the page.
-Pull up any of the hyperlinked PDF’s, when you are ready(click here for PDF for benefits to a learner), (Four Soils PDF on Mark 4:1-20).
+- I also embed hyperlinks to free PDF’s on specific topics.
+For me, these are important at some time for a deeper dive.
+They are embedded because I don’t want to break the flow of the page.
 As we weave these thoughts together, they better reveal God’s creation design for learning.
 Here is one from this page, “Four Soils,” Mark 4:1-20, BIG-small-BIG, Developing a Plan: T-T-P, 10 Ways to Free 10 Minutes, Developing a Habit, T-P-P.